nikitavoloboev/data/focusing/rules.md

 ## Wiki

 - Treat wiki as my digital brain.
 Share everything I know or need to reference.
-[Reflect on my life](../looking-back/looking-back.md).
+[Reflect on life](../looking-back/looking-back.md).
 - Have [unified structure](../meta/reference.md) for all pages.
 - Interlink pages to guide the reader.
 - Don't repeat myself.
 Link.
 Keep files lowercased.
 - Only keep links that are private in bookmarks.
-Everything else is shared either in wiki or [curated lists](https://github.com/learn-anything/curated-lists).
+Everything else is shared either in wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme).
+- Keep wiki up-to-date.
+Especially main pages like workflow, habits, rules.

 ## Share files